KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Keyboard Appearance.md

 # Understanding Keyboard Appearance

-This article describes what keyboard appearance is and how to use it.
+This article describes the KeyboardKit appearance model and how to use it.

 ## Keyboard appearance

-KeyboardKit has a ``KeyboardAppearance`` protocol that describes keyboard appearance-specific things like styles, texts and images.
+KeyboardKit has a ``KeyboardAppearance`` protocol that describes styles and appearances for different parts of a keyboard.

-KeyboardKit sets up a ``StandardKeyboardAppearance`` instance by default when a ``KeyboardInputViewController`` is initalized.
-The library will use this appearance to dynamically determine how a keyboard and its components should look.

-Library views take an appearance instance when dynamic appearance capabilities are needed, while other views just take a style.
-Let's discuss the difference between appearances and styles.

-## Keyboard appearance vs. styles

-While styles are static structs that describe the style of a specific component, keyboard appearances are classes that can resolve styles dynamically, e.g. based on action.

-Views should use an appearance when they have to be able to generate many different styles (think ``SystemKeyboard`` with all its buttons) and a style if it only relies on the style.
+Many views in the library use an appearance if they have to be able to generate different styles.
+This is true for e.g. ``SystemKeyboard``, which renders many different components and buttons.
+Views that only need to be styled in a certain way can just ask for a fixed style instead of an appearance.

+KeyboardKit will create a ``StandardKeyboardAppearance`` as the keyboard extension is started, then apply this instance to ``KeyboardInputViewController/keyboardAppearance``.
+This instance will then be used by default to determine how your appearance-based views will look.

-## Creating a custom keyboard appearance
+## How to create a custom appearance

-To create a custom keyboard appearance, you can either inherit and customize ``StandardKeyboardAppearance`` or implement a brand new ``KeyboardAppearance`` from scratch.

-Inheriting and customizing ``StandardKeyboardAppearance`` is highly recommended, since you get access to a bunch of already implemented logic and can add your own custom logic to the mix.
+If you want to change the style of some buttons or callouts or change the the text or image to use for buttons, you can implement a custom keyboard appearance.

+You can create a custom appearance by either inheriting and customizing the standard class (which gives you a lot of functionality for free) or by creating a new implementation from scratch.
+When you're implementation is ready, just replace the controller service with your own implementation to make the library use it instead.

 For instance, here is a custom appearance that extend ``StandardKeyboardAppearance`` and makes all input actions and callouts red: